holographicSol/pyportplexed/README.md

 PyPortPlexed very simply creates thread like objects that return results via porting to the n, that can be easily and simply placed directly into a variable to ready to use.

+In just three lines of code in a Program that imports PyPortPlexed.